alichatme/tips/tip-athena.md

 After the Execution Permit is issued, no network component is permitted to independently change:

-· The validation path,
+- The validation path
-· The execution domain,
+- The execution domain
-· The execution engine,
+- The execution engine
-· Or the order of execution stages.
+- Or the order of execution stages.

 Any independent modification will be detected during Execution Permit verification and will result in transaction rejection and a violation report.